Exclusive — Sen. Hagerty: ‘Completely Incompetent’ Biden Will Screw Up ‘Infrastructure’ Just Like Afghanistan

 That Biden incompetence on display in Afghanistan, Hagerty said, is particularly profound.
 The freshman senator from Tennessee, the first ex-Trump administration official elected to the upper chamber of Congress, served at the beginning of now former President Donald Trump’s administration as U.S. ambassador to Japan.
 He told Breitbart News every U.S. ambassador is supposed to have what’s called a “noncombatant evacuation operation,” or NEO, plan.
 Clearly, Hagerty said, Biden’s team in Kabul failed in every respect on this front as the Taliban rolled through Afghanistan late last week and finally took complete control of the country last Sunday.

 “It’s heartbreaking is what it is,” Hagerty said.
 “What we’re seeing is complete and utter chaos, and it’s chaos on our side.
 It reveals an utter lack of planning, reckless and feckless leadership here.
 Biden focused on the press release that would have declared victory for pulling American troops out on the 20th anniversary of September 11.
 That’s what he was focused on.
 They didn’t put any plan in place—they were just ready to celebrate a victory that wasn’t about to happen unless they planned thoroughly.
 You know that before I became a United States Senator I was U.S. Ambassador to Japan, third largest economy in the world.
 At any point in time we would have 250,000-plus Americans there.
 As the chief of mission there, it was my responsibility to have a plan in place to evacuate, to take care of, to keep safe, all Americans that would be in that country at any point in time.
 When I got there, Kim Jong Un was launching intercontinental ballistic missiles coming from North Korea over Japan.
 I completely reworked my plan.
 We had contingencies.
 We had developed the plan.
 And that was my responsibility as the senior American in that country.
-Our responsibility is to be in position to keep safe Americans and to be able to extract them when necessary.
+Our responsibility is to be in position to keep Americans safe and to be able to extract them when necessary.
 That has failed completely here.
 It is called a noncombatant evacuation operation plan—the NEO plan for short.
 Completely failed here, they didn’t have anything in place that would work.
 They just went in and recklessly withdrew and put tens of thousands of American lives at stake.”

 What is truly remarkable at this stage is a full week now since the Taliban took over the Biden administration—the president himself on down through the State Department and Pentagon and everyone else who is supposed to be in charge there—does not have a specific number of Americans they abandoned behind enemy lines to the Taliban.
 There is a massive focus from the media and political class on Afghans who helped in the war effort—no doubt, important—but the answer to how many American citizens, what should be the U.S.’s highest priority, are stranded is still as of now unclear.
 Hagerty said that since a visa was necessary to enter Afghanistan until the government fell, this is information Biden’s team should have—a master list of every American in the country—but the fact that they do not have that information of proof of their incompetence.